My first exposure to computers was at age

 This method can determine how well infants can see to within 1 diopter.

-method reveals a "stretching out" of the waveform beyond normal, due to
+reveals a "stretching out" of the waveform beyond normal, due to slowed nerve

 When I applied to medical schools, I told them up-front that I had no intention of ever practicing, and only wanted to develop medical devices.
 I was afraid this would count against me, but in fact the schools thought my plan was great, especially as they were facing an oversupply of clinicians at the time!

 I was accepted into my first choice of med schools...
 U.C.
 San Diego.
 Not only do they have an excellent engineering program there, they permit each medical student to do an independent doctoral thesis project.
 So, I decided to design an algorithm that would allow paraplegics to walk again with independent balance, using a proposed implantable system.

 The key to independent balance was my inclusion